-In addition, the above discussion introduces the primary tools for accurately deriving the expression for the neutrino spin-flipping in magnetic field which can be related to chiral oscillations in the limit of a massless particle (ultra-relativistic limit).
-By correctly differing the concepts of helicity and chirality, we can determine the origin and the influence of chiral oscillations and spin-flipping in the complete flavor conversion formula.
-In some previous manuscripts \cite{Ber04,Ber05,Ber05A} we have also confirmed that the {\em fermionic} character of the particles modify the standard oscillation probability which is previously obtained by implicitly assuming a {\em scalar} nature of the mass-eigenstates.
-Strictly speaking, we have obtained the term of very high oscillation frequency depending on the sum of energies in the new oscillation probability formula which, in case of Dirac wave-packets, represents modifications that introduce correction factors which, under the current experimental point of view, are not effective in the UR limit of propagating neutrinos in vacuum but which deserves, at least, a careful investigation for neutrino moving in the background matter where spin/chiral effects become more relevant \cite{Kim93,MSW}.
+The above analysis also suggests that the preliminary tools for obtaining an expression for the neutrino spin-flipping in magnetic field can be related to chiral oscillations in the limit of a massless particle (ultra-relativistic limit).
+By correctly differing the concepts of helicity and chirality, one can identify the origin and the influence of chiral oscillations and spin-flipping in the complete flavor conversion formula.
+In some previous manuscripts \cite{Ber04,Ber05,Ber05A} we have also confirmed that the {\em bi-spinor} character of the particles changes the standard flavor oscillation profiles by the presence of corrections due to a very high oscillation frequency dependence on the sum of energies which, in case of Dirac wave-packets, correspond to fine-tuning modifications that, however, are not effective in the UR regimes of propagating neutrinos in vacuum\cite{Kim93,MSW}.
 The physical consequences in environments such as supernova can be theoretically studied \cite{Oli99}.
-For instance, it was observed that neutrinos propagating in matter achieve an effective electromagnetic vertex which affects the flavor conversion process in a framework where preserving chirality can be established \cite{Oli96}.
+And also, it was observed that, in matter environments, neutrinos achieve an effective electromagnetic vertex which affects the flavor conversion process in a framework where conserving chirality can be obtained \cite{Oli96}.

-Finally, just as a remark about this connection with neutrino physics, it is also to be noted that in this kind of analysis we have to assume that neutrinos are Dirac particles, thus making the positive-chiral component sterile.
-If neutrinos are Majorana particles \cite{Kim93}, they cannot have a magnetic moment, obviating the spin-flipping via magnetic field interactions but still allowing the (vacuum) chiral conversion possibility via very rapid oscillations ({\em zitterbewegung}).
+Just as a remark about this connection with neutrino physics, it is also to be noted that in this kind of analysis one has to assume that neutrinos are Dirac particles, thus making the positive-chiral component sterile.
+If neutrinos are Majorana particles \cite{Kim93}, they cannot have a magnetic moment, obviating the spin-flipping via magnetic field interactions but still allowing the (vacuum) chiral conversion possibility via very rapid oscillations ({\em ZWB}).